Beer in Africa: Botswana

 Kgalagadi Breweries Limited, a subsidiary of SAB Miller, produces St Louis.
 The traditional St Louis Special Light has a 3.5% v/v alcohol content.
-Due to the popularity of the St Louis brand, KBL has recently introduced an alcohol free St Louis 24 at 0% v/v and St Louis Premium Export lager 4.5% v/v.
+Due to the popularity of the St Louis brand, KBL has recently introduced an alcohol-free St Louis 24 at 0% v/v and St Louis Premium Export lager 4.5% v/v.
 St Louis Lager and St Louis Export have been awarded a Silver Quality Award at the coveted World Quality Selections (2012), organized by Monde Selection.

 Madagascar

 Three Horses beer is the national beer in Madagascar.
-It is brewed by Brasserie Star.
+Brasserie Star brews it.
 It is colloquially called "THB" (In French te-ash-be).

 Malawi

 Malawi has its own Carlsberg brewery.
 Officially opened on 14 December 1968, Carlsberg Malawi Brewery Limited (CMBL) was the first Carlsberg brewery outside Denmark.
-Its brands include: Green, a stout lager; Elephant, a strong lager; and Kuche Kuche, Malawi's traditional beer (Mowa Wathu Wathu).
+Its brands include Green, a stout lager; Elephant, a strong lager; and Kuche Kuche, Malawi's traditional beer (Mowa Wathu Wathu).

 Mauritius

 Phoenix Beverages (formerly Mauritius Breweries) produce a local lager called Phoenix Beer; one premium lager known as Gister (4.8%); two strong lagers - Phoenix Special Brew (6.5%) and Blue Marlin (6.0%); and a pale lager called Stella Pils.
-They are also licensed to brew Guinness (of the Foreign Extra Stout variety) and Warsteiner since 2003 (as of 2015 Warsteiner is no longer produced).
+They are also licensed to brew Guinness (of the Foreign Extra Stout variety) and Warsteiner since 2003 (as of 2015, Warsteiner is no longer produced).
 They also brew Three Horses beer for export to Madagascar under license.

 Recently, Universal Breweries Ltd has begun operating.
 They produce a local lager-style beer called Black Eagle and a strong lager called Black Eagle Xtra (7.0%).
-Universal Breweries defunct in 2008, bought by Stag Beverages in 2009 and itself defunct in 2014.
+Universal Breweries was defunct in 2008, bought by Stag Beverages in 2009, and itself went defunct in 2014.

-In 2012, Flying Dodo Brewing Company opens and is the first craft brewery of the island.
+In 2012, Flying Dodo Brewing Company opened the first craft brewery on the island.